Firms To Watch: Trade remedies and trade policy

 • Representing US Steel Corporation in US trade & trade policy matters – including issues related to global steel overcapacity, carbon adjustment possibilities (including CBAM), draft trade legislation, international negotiations related to steel, and the US 232 (national security investigation) tariffs on imported steel, as well as the China 301 tariffs.

-• Successfully advised Arkema Inc., a major global chemical corporation and lone US producer of R-32 – a chemical used to produce several refrigerants.
+• Advised Arkema Inc., a major global chemical corporation and the lone US producer of R-32 – a chemical used to produce several refrigerants.

-• Represented 25 Plaintiffs including Volvo Car Corporation, Medline Industries, Sonos Inc., Arkema Inc., Delphi Powertrain Systems, Wilton Coporation, Giti Tire USA, Brady Corporation, Medline, Carbochem, BorgWarner Inc., and more in numerous lawsuits challenging tariffs imposed by the US on goods from China.
+• Represent 25 Plaintiffs including Volvo Car Corporation, Medline Industries, Sonos Inc., Arkema Inc., Delphi Powertrain Systems, Wilton Coporation, Giti Tire USA, Brady Corporation, Medline, Carbochem, BorgWarner Inc., and more, in numerous lawsuits challenging tariffs imposed by the US on goods from China.

 Pillsbury Winthrop Shaw Pittman LLP